AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-12.md

 # Class 12 - Questions for Discussion

+## Develop - Build Your Network

+- [ ] Why do you think "networking" is scary for some people?
+- [ ] How do you feel about "networking"?
+- [ ] How does "building a network" change your feelings about it?
+- [ ] What can you do to be with those nervous feelings?

 ## Website Planning

 - [ ] Why do you think planning is so foreign to some of us?